riboseinc/jekyll-theme-open-project/README.md

 you put your include overrides directly in site root, **not** inside `_includes/` directory of your site.

 ## Theme layouts

-Normally you don’t need to specify layouts manually, except where instructed in site setup sections of this document.
+Normally you don't need to specify layouts manually, except where instructed in site setup sections of this document.

 Commonly used layouts are: